 Young men as well as older women were very instrumental in recruiting prostitutes.
-Men ntrapped young women, seducing them in various ways.
-Older women also served as intermediaries, offering the young women, coming from villages and small cities to the big city of Odessa, different ways to adjust to life in the city.
-Those women (known in Yiddish as Reiferke) provided the young girls work and lodging.
-Young men were introduced – sometimes by females working in the trafficking industry - to young women, recruiting them to work in the prostitution industry.
-In some cases, young women were drugged and raped.
-This enabled the brothel owners to take control.
-Drugged and humiliated, these women were sent from Odessa to serve as prostitutes in port cities in Europe, the Middle East and America.
+Men seduced young women in various ways to entrap them.
+Older women also served as intermediaries, offering the young women from villages and small cities the chance to live in the big city of Odessa and various ways to adjust to life within it.
+Those women, known in Yiddish as Reiferke, provided the young girls with work and lodging.
+Young men were introduced – sometimes by females working in the trafficking industry – to such young women, recruiting them to work as prostitutes.
+In some cases, young women were drugged and raped in the process, enabling brothel owners to exert control over them.
+Drugged and humiliated, these women were sent from Odessa to serve as prostitutes in port cities in Europe, the Middle East, and the Americas.

-Other women were conned into prostitution.
-While in Odessa and other origin cities, these women were treated with respect and were persuaded to sail to other countries.
-They were promised workplace, or a potential husband in the new country.
-Since women were not granted passports, they had to be registered in men’s passports - many of those falsified.
-On board, they were raped, beaten and upon arrival were handed over to local brothel owners.
+Some women were tricked into prostitution in other ways.
+During their stays in Odessa and other origin cities, these women were treated with respect and were persuaded to sail to other countries.
+They were promised work and or husbands in the new country.
+Since women were not granted their own passports, as already noted, they had to travel registered, often falsely, on the passports of men.
+On board, they were raped, beaten, and, upon arrival, handed over to local brothel owners.
 Sometimes they were auctioned to competing brothel owners.
 Being in unfamiliar surroundings, they were unable to resist or escape.

-Why did trafficking and prostitution become a unique Jewish occupation in the late 19th century?
-The late Israeli anthropologist Abraham Stahl claimed that prostitution was a by- product of the transition from traditional to modern society.
-Indeed, claimed Stahl, prostitution was a by-product of passage between cultures.
-In the discussion I offer a different explanation
+Why did trafficking and prostitution become a unique Jewish occupation in the late nineteenth century?
+Abraham Stahl claimed that prostitution was the by- product of the transition from traditional to modern society and between cultures, but what follows provides a different explanation.

 Discussion

-In this paper I tried to analyze Jewish criminal activities in the Port city of Odessa during late nineteenth and early twentieth centuries.
-I claim that during the nineteenth century East European Jewish society underwent a huge change from a traditional homogeneous society to a modern diversified one.
-Life under Russian rule was also very much different from living under Polish regime.
+In this paper I tried to analyze Jewish criminal activities in the port city of Odessa during the late nineteenth and early twentieth centuries.
+I claim that during nineteenth-century, not only did East European Jewish society undergo an immense change from a traditional homogeneous society to a modern diversified one, but that life under Russian rule differed considerably form that under the Polish regime.
 This process of modernization created a social, political, and cultural crisis within the Jewish society.

-Engaging in criminal activities was one of the responses to this new situation.
-Historians agree that criminality is much more common in Port cities and border cities, where many Jews resided.
-An attempt was made to portray Jewish criminal activities in Odessa, the main port city of the Russian Empire.
-Such activities in Odessa were not unique and occurred in other Jewish urban centers as well.
+Historians agree that criminality is much more common in port and border cities, where many Jews have resided.
+The paper has characterized Jewish criminal activity in Odessa, the main port city of the Russian Empire, although such activities were not unique to Odessa.It also describes how engaging in criminal activities was one of the responses to the new situation of Jews.

-Using Simmel's theory on urbanization and other theories on Marginalization, the reasons for criminal activities by Jews in Odessa were investigated.
-My main claim is that migration (both internal - within the Russian Empire and international), was the main reason for the two major criminal occupations of Jews in Odessa: Immigration related crime as well as prostitution and trafficking.
+The reasons for criminal activities by Jews in Odessa were investigated applying Simmel’s theory on urbanization and other theories on marginalization.
+The paper’s principal claim is that migration, both within the Russian Empire and internationally, was the main reason for the two major criminal occupations of Jews in Odessa: immigration-related crime as well as prostitution and trafficking.

-Immigration related crimes.

-Many of the Jews emigrating out of the Russian empire went via Odessa.
-Many emigrants and especially women became depended on agents.
-The need to provide passports and emigration permits, and the fact the women were not awarded passports brought about the need for migration agents.
-Many of those agents took advantage of the emigrants' plights.
+Many of the Jews emigrating from the Russian Empire traveled via Odessa and many, especially women, became dependent on agents for passports and visas.
+The fact that women were not granted their own passports, added to the existing need for such agents, and many of those agents took advantage of the emigrants’ plights.